 Problem: Over Optimization of Home Page

-Over optimization of your homepage can al>Problem: Over Optimization of Home Pagelinks are pointing towards your homepage, it surely looks unnatural.
+Over optimization of your homepage can also trigger Google to impose a penalty on you.
+If all your backlinks are pointing towards your homepage, it surely looks unnatural.
 A healthy website has evenly distributed backlinks.

 Remove links which point to your homepage.
 Or even better, change your backlinks’ destination to which point towards your different but relevant webpages.
 A solid internal link structure will distribute page rank throughout your site.

 Manual penalties are informed to you but what about algorithm updates that causes your website to get on the undesired side of the change?
 Google updates it algorithm to churn the best of the web and show the same on its pages.